anuragjoshi/my-serverless-project/README.md

-# Sevrerless application using AWS and ReactJS
+# Sererless application using AWS and ReactJS
-# my-serverless-project
-This is my serverless project
+## Technologies user
+Git and Github
+SSH